stonezyg/modernize-apps-katacoda/scenarios/developer-intro/04-live-sync.md

 This will update the ROOT.war file again and cause the application to change.

 Re-visit the app by reloading the Coolstore webpage (or clicking again on the [Coolstore application link](http://www-coolstore-dev.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com)).

-> You may need to clear your browser's local cache to see the change or open a new "incognito" or "private browsing" window to see the change.

 ![Blue](../../assets/developer-intro/nav-blue.png)